benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_veml7700/README.md

 # Vishay VEML7700 Sensor
-This driver was developed for the Vishay VEML7700 sensor.
+This esp-idf driver was developed for the Vishay VEML7700 sensor.
 Information on features and functionality are documented and can be found in the `veml7700.h` header file.

 ## Typical Luminance Values
 Luminance ranges with use-case examples: